laboon/CS1530/deliverables/deliverable4.md

 * The names of the people in the group, and their git usernames
 * The date that it is due (22 JULY 2015)
 * The title "CS 1530 - SPRINT 4 DELIVERABLE"

+Your presentation may be done by a single member of the group or multiple people.
+It should be approximately ten minutes long and cover:
+1. What your project is (problem it is solving, major functionality)
+2. What your process was like (e.g. did you use Slack? in-person meetings? whatever you thought might be different from other groups, or how your process changed)
+3. Any major challenges you faced
+3. Anything else you learned or would like to share

 ## Grading